 |Other Requirements||Licensure and certification varies by state and employer|

-|Projected Job Growth (2014-2024)||17% for medical and health services managers*|
+|Projected Job Growth (2018-2028)||18% for medical and health services managers*|

-|Average Salary (2015)||$106,070 for medical and health services managers*|
+|Mean Salary (2018)||$113,730 for medical and health services managers*|

 Sources: *U.S. Bureau of Labor Statistics

-Experienced medical administrators may wish to advance in the healthcare management field.
-Managers of healthcare facilities such as hospitals or clinics have more responsibilities than their private office counterparts.
+Managers of large healthcare facilities such as hospitals or clinics have more responsibilities than their colleagues in smaller settings.
 But like medical administrators in smaller offices, healthcare managers in hospitals should be able to effectively multitask.
-They may also develop an understanding of several aspects of the healthcare industry.
+They may also develop an understanding of multiple aspects of the healthcare industry.